alexspagn/Beyond-GOTEX-Using-multiple-feature-detectors-for-better-texture-synthesis/README.md

 - `run_inception_synthesis.py`: Script for single image texture synthesis using both Gaussian patches and InceptionV3 features.
 - `run_cnn_synthesis_vgg.py`: Script for texture synthesis using a generative CNN model and both Gaussian patches and VGG-19 features.
 - `run_cnn_synthesis_incept.py`: Script for texture synthesis using a generative CNN model and both Gaussian patches and InceptionV3 features.
+- `all_functions.py`: Contains all the routines called by the other scripts.
+- `import_model` and `import_model_incept` can be used to import a .pt checkpoint for the generative CNN and sample textures from it.
 - `test/`: Folder containing results from our various experiments.
 - `CT scans/` : Folder contining tests made on CT scans for two different pathologies.
 - `Report.pdf`: Comprehensive report detailing our methods, experiments, and findings.